Karate in Japan: National board

 On the part of the Japan Olympic Committee, the JOC is the only Karate Association authorized to send athletes to the Olympic Games.

 International competition

 Japan a traditional world power in Sport Karate and its record in Karate World Championships is an impressive one.

 Karate World Championships

 Spreading the martial art

 As Karate grained prominence in Japan many karate masters exported the martial art to the United States and many other parts of the world.

 Present

 The sport has declined in popularity and is more popular abroad.
-Karate at the 2020 Summer Olympics is going to be a debut event at the Summer Olympics.
+Karate at the 2020 Summer Olympics was a debut event at the Summer Olympics.